-- the server found out that a different token was used in creating revision 124, which means an access conflict.
+- the server determined that a different token was used in creating revision 124 indicating an access conflict.

-Furthermore, adding idempotency tokens not only resolves the issue but also makes advanced optimizations possible.
-If the server detects an access conflict, it could try to resolve it, "rebasing" the update like modern version control systems do, and return a 200 OK instead of a 409 Conflict.
-This logic dramatically improves user experience, being fully backward-compatible, and helps to avoid conflict-resolving code fragmentation.
+Furthermore, adding idempotency tokens not only fixes the issue but also enables advanced optimizations.
+If the server detects an access conflict, it could attempt to resolve it by "rebasing" the update like modern version control systems do, and return a 200 OK instead of a 409 Conflict.
+This logic dramatically improves the user experience, being fully backward-compatible, and helps avoid code fragmentation for conflict resolution algorithms.

-Also, be warned: clients are bad at implementing idempotency tokens.
-Two problems are common:
+However, be warned: clients are bad at implementing idempotency tokens.
+Two common problems arise:

-you can't really expect clients generate truly random tokens - they may share the same seed or simply use weak algorithms or entropy sources; therefore you must put constraints on token checking: token must be unique to a specific user and resource, not globally; client developers might misunderstand the concept and either generate new tokens each time they repeat the request (which deteriorates the UX, but otherwise healthy) or conversely use one token in several requests (not healthy at all and could lead to catastrophic disasters; another reason to implement the suggestion in the previous clause); writing detailed doc and/or client library is highly recommended.
+- You can't really expect clients to generate truly random tokens.
+They might share the same seed or simply use weak algorithms or entropy sources.
+Therefore constraints must be placed on token checking, ensuring that tokens are unique to the specific user and resource rather than globally. - Client developers might misunderstand the concept and either generate new tokens for each repeated request (which degrades the UX but is otherwise harmless) or conversely use a single token in several requests (which is not harmless at all and could lead to catastrophic disasters; this is another reason to implement the suggestion in the previous clause).
+Writing an SDK and/or detailed documentation is highly recommended.

-21. Don't Invent Security Practices
+24. Don't Invent Security Practices

-If the author of this book was given a dollar each time he had to implement the additional security protocol invented by someone, he would be already retired.
-The API developers' passion for signing request parameters or introducing complex schemes of exchanging passwords for tokens is as obvious as meaningless.
+If the author of this book were given a dollar each time he had to implement an additional security protocol invented by someone, he would be retired by now.
+API developers' inclination to create new signing procedures for requests or complex schemes of exchanging passwords for tokens is both obvious and meaningless.

-First, almost all security-enhancing procedures for every kind of operation are already invented.
-There is no need to re-think them anew; just take the existing approach and implement it.
-No self-invented algorithm for request signature checking provides the same level of preventing the Man-in-the-Middle attack as a TLS connection with mutual certificate pinning.
+First, there is no need to reinvent the wheel when it comes to security-enhancing procedures for various operations.
+All the algorithms you need are already invented, just adopt and implement them.
+No self-invented algorithm for request signature checking can provide the same level of protection against a Man-in-the-Middle attack as a TLS connection with mutual certificate pinning.

-Second, it's quite presumptuous (and dangerous) to assume you're an expert in security.
-New attack vectors come every day, and being aware of all the actual threats is a full-day job.
-If you do something different during workdays, the security system designed by you will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to the timing attack, and your webserver, to the request splitting attack.
+Second, assuming oneself to be an expert in security is presumptuous and dangerous.
+New attack vectors emerge daily, and staying fully aware of all actual threats is a full-time job.
+If you do something different during workdays, the security system you design will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to a timing attack or your webserver might be vulnerable to a request splitting attack.

-Just in case: any APIs must be provided over TLS 1.2 or higher (better 1.3).
+Just in case: all APIs must be provided over TLS 1.2 or higher (preferably 1.3).

-22. Help Partners With Security
+25. Help Partners With Security

-It is equally important to provide such interfaces to partners that would minimize possible security problems for them.
+It is equally important to provide interfaces to partners that minimize potential security problems for them.

 '''

-// Allows partners for setting
+// Allows partners to set

 // descriptions for their beverages

 PUT /v1/partner-api/{partner-id}←

 /recipes/lungo/info

 "<script>alert(document.cookie)</script>"

 '''